 The Meaning of Hanukkah for Christians

 We often think of Hanukkah as a Jewish holiday.
-But did you know that the only place Hanukkah is found in the Bible is in the New Testament, not the Old?
+But did you know that the only place Hanukkah is found in the Bible is in the Christian Bible, not the Hebrew Bible?
 And the only person who is found celebrating Hanukkah in the Bible is Jesus.

-We find this in the Gospel of John actually.
+We find this in the Gospel of John.
 “Now it was the Feast of Dedication in Jerusalem, and it was winter,” we’re told in John 10:22.
 And the Hebrew word for “dedication” is Hanukkah!

 The first Hanukkah came during a very dark time in the history of Israel, one in which the “light” of God’s presence among his people was in jeopardy of disappearing entirely.
 It would take a miracle for the light to continue to shine and would take a rededication in the hearts of the entire Jewish nation to love and worship God above all.